vinothsundararajan/Docker-Projects/README.md

 ![](https://microsoftcloudexplorer.gallerycdn.vsassets.io/extensions/microsoftcloudexplorer/visualstudiotoolsfordocker-preview/0.41.0/1482142258056/176081/2/DockerIcon.png)

 ### Step 1:-
 #### Create the file with the name of Dockerfile.
-"D" Should be in capital also the file name should as aname of Dockerfile.
+"D" Should be in capital also the file name should as a name of Dockerfile.

 > vi Dockerfile
 ### Step 2:-